Všechny články

 Lives and works in New York, NY Informed by scientific research, biology, and perfumers, Anicka Yi has produced a unique body of work over the past decade at the intersection of politics and macrobiotics.
 Her practice questions the increasingly hazy taxonomic distinctions between what is human, animal, plant and machine, and is the result of an alchemical process of experimentation that explores often incompatible materials.

-But you can learn more in The "art-science movement”.
-It isn't a single, formal movement but refers to the growing field of art-science collaborations, where artists and scientists work together to use creative processes to explore scientific concepts or to help communicate them to a wider audience.
-This can involve artists using scientific methods and data in their work (like BioArt, which uses biology as a medium), or scientists using artistic methods to better understand their research.
-A key example of a more structured art-science group was Experiments in Art and Technology (E.A.T.), founded in 1967 to connect artists with engineers.
+In general, there is a growing field of collaboration between art and science, where artists and scientists work together on creative processes to explore scientific concepts or communicate them to a wider audience.
+This can be artists using scientific methods and data in their work (such as BioArt, which uses biology as a medium), or scientists using artistic methods to better understand their research.
+A key example of a more structured art and science group was Experiments in Art and Technology (E.A.T.), founded in 1967 to connect artists with engineers.

-Art has the unique ability to capture attention and spark interest in scientific subjects.
-Exhibits in science museums often incorporate artistic elements to enhance visitor engagement.
-Interactive art installations allow audiences to explore scientific concepts in an immersive environment, making learning a dynamic experience.
-Additionally, theater and performance art can dramatize scientific narratives, bringing stories of discovery and innovation to life.
+Art has a unique ability to capture attention and spark interest in scientific topics.
+Science museum exhibits often include artistic elements that increase visitor engagement.
+Interactive art installations allow viewers to explore scientific concepts in an immersive environment, making learning a dynamic experience.
+Additionally, theater and performance art can dramatize scientific stories and bring stories of discovery and innovation to life.

-Based on our professional knowledge, we try to convey artistically and also abstractly what has extremely interested us and what we are able to portray on the theatre stage.
+Based on our expertise, we try to artistically and abstractly convey what has extremely interested us in nature and the scientific world and what we can portray on the theatre stage.

-Moreover, artistic representations simplify complex scientific ideas, creating models and sculptures that illustrate without words.
-For instance, three-dimensional models of molecules or anatomical structures convey an understanding that charts and texts alone may not achieve.
-These visual aids enhance educational materials, allowing both students and the general public to conceptualize intricate scientific processes.
+Artistic representations simplify complex scientific ideas and create models or even sculptures that illustrate without words.
+For example, three-dimensional models of molecules or anatomical structures, models of bacteria, models of DNA structures convey an understanding that graphs and texts alone may not achieve.
+Short visual of DNA

-We are based on experience with puppet theater, we know how to be unostentatious and not too intellectual in order to be closer to older children.
-We know that working on the iPad - live drawing arouses interest in teenagers and they are interested in the applications I use.
+We draw on our experience with puppetry, we know how to be subtle and not too intellectual in order to be closer to older children.
+We know that working on the iPad – live drawing – arouses interest in teenagers and they are interested in the applications I use.

 Jestli vás zajímá a baví divadlo netradičních forem: vizuální, poetické, digitální, hravé i vážné s živou kresbou na scéně, napište: